TomAugspurger/blog-source/content/first.md

 date: 2014-01-21 13:00
 slug: test discussion review with notebook.

-I'll update this with feedback on the first quiz.
+I'll update this later with feedback on the first quiz.